open-company/open-company-storage/README.md

 ## Introduction

-You can verify all is well with your RethinkDB instange and get familiar with RethinkDB [ReQL query language](http://rethinkdb.com/docs/introduction-to-reql/) by using the Data Explorer:
+You can verify all is well with your RethinkDB instance and get familiar with RethinkDB [ReQL query language](http://rethinkdb.com/docs/introduction-to-reql/) by using the Data Explorer:

 ```console
 open http://localhost:8080/